 You can find more information from our safeguarding team here

-The SIGN Directory launches their COVID-19 support to residents
+The SIGN Directory now lists COVID-19 support for residents.

 The SIGN Directory is an online directory of community support and services for the residents of North Tyneside.

 Organisations and providers listed on the directory have adapted where possible to continue to operate their support and services for residents.